ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 ## Testbench

 Let's now simulate our inverter and measure the rise and fall times.
-We'll use the commercial Spectre simulator.
+For now, we'll use ngspice as our simulator.
+Later, we'll add support for Spectre.

 Start by creating a new file, `src/tb.rs`.
 Add a reference to this module in `src/lib.rs`: